shan18/EVA4-Phase-2/README.md

 ## Neural Embedding

 Deploy a sentiment analysis model which can detect whether a given movie review is positive or negative.
 To see the code go [here](09%20-%20Neural%20Embedding)

+## GRU, Attention Mechanism & Transformers

+Deploy a model which can translate German sentences into English.
+To see the code go [here](10%20-%20Attention%20Mechanism)